Harry-Deng/Harry-Deng/README.md

 **About me**

-- 🏫 I am a junior undergraduate student majoring in Cybersecurity.
+- 🏫 I am a junior undergraduate student majoring in Information Security.

 - 💻 I enjoy researching and developing, and occasionally working on some fun projects.